anmoljamespilley/G1_FSD_GradedProject1/README.md

 3) getWorkDeadline
 4) doActivity

- departmentName will return “ Hr Department “ getTodaysWork will return “ Fill today’s timesheet and mark your attendance” getWorkDeadline will return “ Complete by EOD “ doActivity “team Lunch”
+departmentName will return “Hr Department“<br>
+getTodaysWork will return “Fill today’s timesheet and mark your attendance”<br>
+getWorkDeadline will return “Complete by EOD“<br>
+doActivity “team Lunch”<br>

 → Tech department will contain 4 methods of return type String and will not accept any parameter
 1) departmentName